sudopluto/learning-how-to-live/age-20.md

 - yay, I finally turned 20, no longer a teenager baby

 - beliefs
+  - i am one of the ones who will amount to something, time to start acting like it
   - on the path taken in life:
     - mom and dad grew up in a whole different environment
       - you have to stay on the "yellow brick road", or you will fall through